-As discussed in Note 1, USA Softball invests in short-term debt securities.
-Management has determined that the amortized cost of its investments in short-term debt securities approximates the fair value due to the short-term nature of the securities.
+As discussed in Note 1, USA Softball invests in short-term debt securities, primarily US Treasury notes.
+The fair value of these investments are generally determined based on quoted market prices or estimates of fair value provided by external investment managers.
 The marketable securities are included as Level 2 within the fair value hierarchy.